Residency Visas and Cédulas

 When you first enter Ecuador you will receive a T-3 tourist stamp in your passport, allowing you to stay in the country for 90 days for free.
 However, if you wish to stay more than 90 days within a year, we can help you apply for the Special Tourist Visa, which allows you to stay in the country for up to 180 more days.
 If you are planning to apply for a Temporary Residency Visa or Permanent Residency Visa, we advise that you start the process right away so you do not waste money and time on a tourist visa extension.

-After 21 months of being a temporary resident of Ecuador, you can apply for a Permanent Residency Visa (PRV).
+After 21 months of being a temporary resident and continuously living in Ecuador, you can apply for a Permanent Residency Visa (PRV).
 Under the Permanent Residency Visa, you are allowed to stay out of the country up to 180 days during the first two years, each year.
-After the second year, you can be out of the country up to 5 years to keep Permanent Residency Visa status.
-There are heavy economic fines if you don´t follow these rules.
+After the second year, you can be out of the country up to 2 years to keep Permanent Residency Visa status.
+In a case of non-compliance to this law, a fine of up to 50% of the basic unified salary must be paid.
+Following the second year, permanent residence holders may remain outside the country for up to two years.
+If the holder does not return to the country within the two year time frame, the visa will be cancelled.

 With residency status, you must get an Ecuadorian ID Card called a cedula.
 You can use your cedula to enroll in the national healthcare system (IESS - Instituto Ecuatoriano de Seguridad Social), and if you are over 65 years of age you can qualify for senior citizen discounts on a wide range of services from municipal taxes to airline tickets to household utilities.
 Read more about those benefits here.